Tunch Ilkin: Personal life

 Ilkin was married on April 24, 1982, to Sharon Senefeld, and they had three children: Tanner, Natalie, and Clay.
-The Ilkins resided in Upper St. Clair, Pennsylvania.
+The Ilkins resided in Upper St. Clair Township, Pennsylvania.
 On February 6, 2012, his wife Sharon died following a lengthy battle with cancer.
 In 2013, he married Karen Rafferty.
 A convert from Islam to Christianity, Ilkin was the pastor of Men's Ministry for The Bible Chapel, a multi-site church in South Hills, Pittsburgh.

 During a November 2013 visit to Turkey, he took part in activities of the Istanbul Cavaliers, and was interviewed by the sports newspaper Fanatik.
 Ilkin said in that interview that he would have liked to coach an American football team in Turkey.

 On October 9, 2020, Ilkin announced that he was diagnosed with amyotrophic lateral sclerosis (ALS).
 Ilkin made the announcement six months before one of his contemporaries, former Chicago Bears defensive lineman Steve McMichael, announced his own ALS diagnosis.
 The Pittsburgh City Council declared December 21, 2020, as Tunch Ilkin Day in Pittsburgh.
 On June 3, 2021, Ilkin announced his retirement from broadcasting so he could focus on his treatment.
 Ilkin died of ALS complications on September 4, 2021, at the age of 63.
-Following his death, the episode of Pittsburgh Dad did about the Steelers Week 1 matchup against the Buffalo Bills did a "In memory of..." tribute to Ilkin.
+Following his death, the episode of Pittsburgh Dad about the Steelers Week 1 matchup against the Buffalo Bills did a "In memory of..." tribute to Ilkin.